jackyzha0/jackyzha0.github.io/content/thoughts/creative writing.md

   - seed
 ---

+We have a name for the tendency to go on a reasonable number of random walks: we call it "creativity."
 ### Common misconceptions

 - Creative [[thoughts/writing|writing]] is about creating 'literature' and not genre stories: it is more so a question of quality than content